Valerie Jarrett: Business administration

 From 1995 to 2009, Jarrett was the CEO of The Habitat Company, a real estate development and management company.
-She was replaced as CEO by Mark Sega when she joined the Obama administration.
 Daniel E. Levin was the chairman of Habitat, which was formed in 1971.
 Jarrett was a member of the board of Chicago Stock Exchange (2000–2007, as chairman, 2004–2007).

-Jarrett was a member of the board of trustees of the University of Chicago Medical Center from 1996 to 2009, becoming vice chairwoman in 2002 and chairwoman in 2006.
-She also served as chairwoman of the Chicago Transit Board and vice chairwoman of the board of trustees of the University of Chicago.
+During her time at Habitat, Jarrett was also a member of the board of trustees of the University of Chicago Medical Center, becoming vice chairwoman in 2002 and chairwoman in 2006.
+She also was chairwoman of the Chicago Transit Authority and vice chairwoman of the board of trustees of the University of Chicago.
 She was a trustee of the Museum of Science and Industry in Chicago and a board member of the Federal Reserve Bank of Chicago.
-Jarrett serves on the board of directors of USG Corporation, a Chicago-based building materials corporation.
+Jarrett is on the board of directors of USG Corporation, a Chicago-based building materials corporation.